811 South Main St

 We are committed to making sure you always get the best value.
 Not sure which tires are right for your car or truck?
 Give us a call or stop by our tire shop so one of our qualified technicians can help you find the right tire to fit your needs.
 Whether you need tires, tire repair, wheel alignment, automotive maintenance, or full-service repairs in Statesboro, GA & the surrounding areas, D & R Intensive Car Care is the best choice for you!

-- Rim Diameter – The next number in the set indicates the rim diameter—sometimes also noted as the wheel diameter.
+Finally, the remaining number in the set indicates the rim diameter—sometimes also noted as the wheel diameter.
 This measurement is almost always given in inches.
 Though there are exceptions, rim diameters ranging from 13” to 22” are most common for passenger vehicles in North America.

 Be sure to ask about our tire deals when you come in to see us.
 As part of our pledge to offer the best quality auto repair, we will always make an effort to get you the best quality tires for your vehicle, for the best price.
 No gimmicks, just straight savings we’re passing to you.